(Profile #1 - 1940s, part 2)

 The tigress queen of crime’s next plan involves thugs trained to become impeccable manservants.
 These infiltrate rich households.
-Ms. Tone’s lost-and-found agency then makes bank returning the goods stolen by The Cat and her inside men.
+Ms. Tone’s lost-and-found agency then makes bank returning the goods stolen by The Cat-Woman and her inside men.

 In the end, Batman stops an irate criminal from shooting the Cat Woman.
 She kisses the Caped Crusader as thanks – then escapes in the confusion.

 The Cat returns as Elva Barr, a working class beautician.

 This cover allows her to craft a lifelike mask of a rich client, and record her voice.
 The Cat Woman thus infiltrates and robs a society marriage.
 But the Batman is wise to her and takes out her henchmen.

 Before the Batman lets the Cat escape, she confesses a crush on Bruce Wayne, whom she recently met as Barr.
 Wayne and Barr have a whirlwind romance and are soon engaged.
 However the wary, wily Cat Woman discovers that it is a ploy to reform her.